breathe-doc/breathe/documentation/source/lists.rst

 ----

-Numbered lists with list items prefixed with arabic numerals **1.
+Numbered lists with list items prefixed with Arabic numerals **1.
 2. ...** render as:

 ----